 A brief overview of the DSFTA research activities follows, including:

-(i) research lines that constitute the continuation and refinement of long-standing projects.
+(i) Continuation and refinement of long-standing projects.
 We mention just a few examples such as the "Plastic Busters" project in the field of marine pollution by plastic materials; the European H2020 projects "Build in Wood" in the environmental field and "CleanHME"; the "Blue Deal" project for clean energy production; the Calorimetric Electron Telescope (CALET) mission on the International Space Station (funded by JAXA, ASI and NASA) and the MAGIC/CTA (funded by INFN) experiment in the field of Astroparticle Physics (Astroparticle Physics), with on-orbit and ground-based instruments, respectively;

 (ii) other research activities started recently (e.g.: as a result of DM737, DM1061, DM1062) including the green project "Counteracting Pollinator Decline" for an assessment of the environmental sustainability of pesticides and development of bee-friendly agro-ecological strategies, and the green project "Organic Functionalization of Graphene for Hydrogen Storage Applications" for the development of three-dimensional graphene matrices for the storage and transport of hydrogen;